skellis46/finger-pointing-moon/letter-to-project-partners-re-support.md

 Dear

-This email is about the research project called _Finger Pointing Moon_ that XX agreed to partner in an email exchange last year (dated: ).
-I'm getting towards the end of the proposal preparation and so it's time to start working on a project partner letter of support.
+This email is about the research project called _Finger Pointing Moon_ that XX agreed to partner in an email exchange last year (dated XX with subject line XX).
+We discussed presenting an exhibition called XX.

-I've attached a two page PDF to help this preparation.
+I've attached a two page PDF to help prepare a project partner letter of support.
 The first page is a general summary of the "Research, Development and Engagement" fellowship I am proposing.
 The second page is a summary of the funder's expectations of a letter of support written by a project partner.

-Could you take a close look at the PDF and then get back to me with any questions you might have about preparing a letter of support (or even an initial draft)?
+Could you take a close look at the PDF and then get back to me with any questions you might have about the project and/or a letter of support (or even an initial draft)?

 Would three weeks be enough time to do this -- say by xxx?